is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 [中文文档](deploy_on_CentOS10_zh.md)

-# DeveloperPortfolio website installation
+# DeveloperPortfolioEngine website installation

-This article is about how to install *DeveloperPortfolio* website on **CentOS 10 SELinux** (security-enhanced Linux).
+This article is about how to install *DeveloperPortfolioEngine* website on **CentOS 10 SELinux** (security-enhanced Linux).

 ## Apply for a domain name and add DNS A records